Clever-ISA/Clever-ISA/specs/Main.md

 Instructions:
 - 0x006 (mul): Multiplies r0 and r3, storing the low order bits in r0, and the high order bits in r3.
 - 0x007 (div): Divides r0 by r3, storing the quotient in r0 and the remainder in r3.
 If w is set in h, then the dividend has double the size specified by ss, and the high order bits are present in r1.
+- 0x040 (imul): Performs signed multiplication of r0 and r3, storing the low order bits in r0 and the high order bits in r3
+- 0x048 (idiv): Performs signed division between r0 and r3, storing the quotient in r0 and the remainder in r3.
+If w is set in h, then the divend has double the size specified by ss, and  the high order bits are present in r1.

 ### Register Manipulation Instructions